Mediterranean Rug | Video Tutorial

 ✨ Choose your favorite colors and create your Mediterranean Rug

-Discover our Trapillo Terra collection: lightweight, uniform, and perfect for weaving round rugs with a professional finish.
+Discover our Trapillo Terra collection: lightweight, homogeneous and perfect for weaving round rugs with a professional finish.